 Skofield Park, which is adjacent to the trail and managed by the City of Santa Barbara.
 It has reservable picnic and barbecue sites.

 Jesusita Trail, which is described on this website, is a wonderful, nearby trail.
-Two other notable trails, among many, are Romero Canyon Trail and Montecito Peak Trail.
+Three other notable trails, among many, are Romero Canyon Trail, Montecito Peak Trail and Cold Spring Trail Loop.
 A complete list, with very good descriptions, of all of the major hikes on the south-facing slope of the Santa Ynez Mountains (also known as the Front County Hikes) can be found here.